© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Barrow Elm round barrow is a scheduled monument protected by Historic England under reference 1016505.
 View the official record →

-Barrow Elm round barrow is a Bronze Age funerary monument located in Gloucestershire, England.
+Barrow Elm is a round barrow situated in Gloucestershire, England, representing a burial monument of Prehistoric date, most likely from the Bronze Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016505.

 Barrow Elm round barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016505.